 As mentioned, scheduling and management are especially important, so the solution should include scheduling tools to ensure that rooms, desks, and equipment are all available.

-Scalability is also crucial so that you can easily add and change spaces, as is making sure the platform is “future-ready,” meaning can it handle upgrades as new technologies are developed.
+Scalability is also crucial so that you can easily add and change spaces, as is making sure the platform is “future-ready,” meaning it can handle upgrades as new technologies are developed.